DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

            default:   100
         url: /documentation/mdl01/ControlParameterDependent/AverageConjugateGradient
    AverageStochasticGradient:
-        description:  This function solve a particular optimal control problem using the stochastic gradient descent algorithm.
+        description:  This function solves a particular optimal control problem using the stochastic gradient descent algorithm.
 The restriction of the optimization problem is a parameter-dependent finite dimensional linear system.
 Then, the resulting states depend on a certain parameter.
-Therefore, the functional is constructed to control the average of the states with respect to this parameter.
+Hence, the functional is constructed to control the average of the states with respect to this parameter
+                      $$ \frac{1}{\vert \mathcal{K} \vert} \sum_{\nu \in \mathcal{K}}x(T,\nu) = xt  $$
                       See Also in AverageClassicalGradient
+        little_description: This function solves a particular optimal control problem using the stochastic gradient descent algorithm.
         autor: AnaN
         MandatoryInputs:
           iCPD: